jpwhalley/GMS_Stats_Course/2_Statistical_Modelling/1_Introduction/practicals/bayesian_meta_analysis_practical.md

 ## Computing Bayes factors

-According to the 'Crucial Lemma' for multivariate normals, the product of an MVN prior and an MVN likelihood is equal to an MVN multiplied by a constant.
+According to the 'Crucial Lemma' for multivariate normals shown in lectures, the product of an MVN prior and an MVN likelihood is equal to an MVN multiplied by a constant.
 And the constant is itself computable by MVN evaluated at the effect size estimate.

 We use the `mvtnorm` package to compute this for any given model (specificed as a 7x7 prior covariance matrix) against the null model (under which all true effects are zero).